Finding the Terminal Point on the Unit Circle: A practical guide

 Q: Do I need to memorize all the special angle coordinates?

 A: While memorizing them significantly speeds up calculations, it's not strictly mandatory.
-You can always derive them using the properties of 30-60-90 and 45-45-90 triangles.
-However, memorization will save you valuable time during exams and problem-solving.
+Plus, you can always derive them using the properties of 30-60-90 and 45-45-90 triangles.
+That said, memorization will save you valuable time during exams and problem-solving.

 Q: What if I get a decimal angle?